by Adam Kuban, 10/22/2014

 Bohemian Hall & Beer Garden.
 Photo: Clayton Cotterell

 Dating back to 1910, Bohemian Hall & Beer Garden is the granddaddy of NYC beer gardens.
 Until just a short while ago it was the last of a dying breed.
 But even though numerous biergarten have sprung up throughout the City in recent years, Bohemian remains one of the best and most sprawling.
-Grab a cold pitcher of Czech or German beer—or one of the craft brews on the menu—and spend the day with friends at a sun-dappled picnic table under the tall, leafy trees.
+Grab a cold pitcher of Czech or German beer—or one of the craft brews on the menu—and, in clement weather, spend the day with friends at a sun-dappled picnic table under the trees.
 The Garden at Studio Square, a more recent upstart, is just as expansive as Bohemian and features DJs, live music, karaoke, sports viewing and 20 beers on tap.
 For a more intimate, beer-centric experience, try Astoria's SingleCut Beersmiths,which was among the first of Queens's burgeoning number of local breweries.
 Hit the taproom (open Thursday through Sunday) to grab a pint or sample a tasting flight of brews.
 Not content to simply drink beer?
-Grab all you need to make your own at Astoria Beer & Brew, a craft-beer and wine bar that doubles as a home-brew equipment store.
+Get all you need to make your own at Astoria Beer & Brew, a craft-beer and wine bar that doubles as a home-brew equipment store.